 The Company is focused on developing its Graphite One Project (the "Project"), aimed at making the Company the dominant American producer of battery anode materials integrated with a graphite resource.
 The Project is envisioned as a vertically integrated enterprise to mine, process, and manufacture anode materials for the electric vehicle lithium-ion battery market.
-Management's current plan is for graphite to be mined from the Company's Graphite Creek Property (the "Proposed Mine"), situated on the Seward Peninsula about fifty-five (55) kilometers (37 miles) north of Nome, Alaska, (the "Property")

-to be processed into concentrate at a mineral processing plant located adjacent to the mine (the "Graphite Creek Project").
+Management's current plan is for graphite to be mined from the Company's Graphite Creek Property (the "Proposed Mine"), situated on the Seward Peninsula about fifty-five (55) kilometers (37 miles) north of Nome, Alaska to be processed into concentrate at a mineral processing plant located adjacent to the mine (the "Graphite Creek Project").
 The resulting graphite concentrate would be shipped to the second link in the Company's proposed supply chain solution: a manufacturing or secondary treatment plant (the "STP") where anode materials and other value-added graphite products would be manufactured.
 With the Company's commitment to locate the STP in the U.S., the Company would provide a 100% U.S.-based advanced graphite materials supply chain.
 On October 14, 2022, the Company filed a Preliminary Feasibility Study ("PFS") for the Project on SEDAR+ and began work on a feasibility study (the "Feasibility Study").
-The technical work on the Feasibility Study is anticipated to be completed in the fourth quarter of 2024 and the Company expects to release the results of the Feasibility Study in the first quarter of 2025, subject to the Company obtaining financing.
+The Graphite Creek Project's updated mineral resource and reserve estimates for the Feasibility Study were released on March 27, 2025 and the full NI 43-101 Feasibility Study report will be published and filed on www.sedarplus.ca in April 2025.

-Highlights
+2024 Highlights